 Yeah, you’ve got a friend in me”

 As you can see how simple and motivating the lyrics are.
-It will be hard for the kids for not liking this song.
-Apart from being a great cheer up song, it is also easy to learn it on the guitar.
+It will be hard for the kids not to like this song.
+Apart from being a great cheer-up song, it is also easy to learn it on the guitar.

-Hey Soul Sister is one more upbeat song in this list by American rock band “Train”.
+Hey, Soul Sister is one more upbeat song on this list by the American rock band “Train”.

 It is not a kid’s favorite song but it is definitely one of those melodies that can be easily played on guitar and children will love to learn it.